functzia/fofx/README.md

 This file must have a hash with the `input` key, and may also have an `output` key.
 These represent the plugins that feed/accept data from your nano.
 In our example, our nano is triggered by the Crontab Plugin (`fofx-cron`), as indicated by the `type` key (every plugin has a declared, unique type) This plugin also needs a valid `cron` key in order to succefully schedule tasks.
 In our example, this nano will run every 20 seconds.
 By the `output` key, we can tell that the result of the nano will be sent as a POST request to the url `http://localhost:5000/api/bar`, via the Web Plugin (`fofx-web`).

+**New In version 1.3.0:** Your _nano.json_ file may have a `useState` key with a boolean value.
+If this key is set to `true`, your nano may use state, even across workers.
+See _Stateful Nanos_, below.

 This is all we need to write in order to create a schduled task that sends HTTP requests.

 As to our _index.js_: